Future of Healthcare

 - Stay informed.
 About changes in the healthcare system.
 About developments in medicine and technology, particularly if you or a family member has an ongoing condition.
 About healthcare options in your community.
 The Internet helps here.
-See our resources for some of my favorite information channels.

 - Establish working relationship(s) with your healthcare provider(s).
 Learn the names of everyone on the staff, understand what jobs they do, how they interface with your doctor and how they can help you.

 - Keep track of your medical history and your family’s, including maintaining up-to-date personal health care records for everyone.
 You’ll need these in medical emergencies, if you change doctors or see a specialist for the first time.
 Fortunately there are a variety of resources available on the internet.
 I like to use WebMD and the Mayo clinic for great general information.

 - Learn where you can obtain answers to questions about your overall health needs and / or specific conditions and diseases.

 - Write down your questions and make notes about your issues before you call or appear at your doctor’s office.
 And, take notes on what they tell you.